adamczyrek/jira-timesheet-free/README.md

 # Jira Timesheet Free Report Generator

-A lightweight, secure web application for generating timesheet reports from Jira worklogs.
-Built with vanilla JavaScript and Python, this tool allows you to easily track time spent across Jira issues with no external dependencies, and for free.
+A lightweight, secure desktop and web application for generating timesheet reports from Jira worklogs.
+Built with Electron, JavaScript, and Python, this tool allows you to easily track time spent across Jira issues with no external dependencies, and for free.

 ## Screenshot
 ![image](https://github.com/user-attachments/assets/e2ce2d24-8a3d-486c-922a-3669b659a7ed)